BenMaltby/HorseRaceSimulator/README.md

 Once you run the program, it will ask you some questions:

-- How long the race track should be (just a number)
+- How long the race track should be (just a number usually between 10 and 40 for short to long races)
-- How many lanes there should be (like 3, 4, 5, etc.)
+- How many lanes there should be
-- For each lane, you can give the horse a name, a symbol (like a letter or emoji), and a confidence level between 0.0 and 1.0
+- For each lane, you can give the horse a name, a symbol, and a confidence level between 0 and 1

 If you leave the name blank, no horse will be placed in that lane.